Professor Nazeer Ahmed

 To visit the First House built for worship of Allah is to recall that moment when the consciousness of the Supreme Being first dawned upon man.
 It is to celebrate that moment when the highest Moral Law “La Ilaha Il Allah” (there is none worthy of worship but Allah) was infused into man, like a flash of lightning, in a moment of sublime transcendence.
 To visit the First House of worship is to thank the Almighty for the guidance He provided man, for without this guidance man would forever be at loss.

 The construction of the Ka’aba predates history.
 It is shrouded in the same layers of prehistoric times as is the origin of man It is at this confluence of time and man that the erection of the structure of the Ka’aba takes place.
 It is asserted that the First Man, Adam, built the House of Allah, and worshiped and glorified His Name in it.
 As is the case with all knowledge, the knowledge for the construction of the House of Worship was given to the First Man by Allah.
 Ages went by and the Ka’aba was destroyed by the Great Flood and all that remained of it was a heap of rubble.
 Then came a time when the consciousness of the Supreme Law was re-infused into man, this time in the person of Ibrahim (pbuh).
 The sensitive soul of Ibrahim searched the skies, the stars, the moon and the sun for its Creator.
-This search was rewarded with the illumination: “There is no god but God.”
-Thereafter, his long and eventful life was governed by a single credo that of total submission to the Will of Allah.
-He was a Muslim par excellence, an Ummah of one.
+This search was rewarded with the illumination: “There is no god but He.”
+Thereafter, his long and eventful life was governed by a single credo that of total surrender to the Will of Allah.
+He was a “Muslim” (one who has surrendered to God) par excellence, an Ummah of one.
 His extensive travels took him to the land of Egypt where he took his second wife, Hajira (May Allah be pleased with her).
 In time, a son, Ismail (pbuh) was born to Hajira.
 By an act of faith, Ibrahim (pbuh) proceeded to the valley of Mecca to leave Hajira and Ismail there.
 And as he departed from Mecca, he prayed:

 “O my Lord, I have made some of my offspring to dwell in a valley without cultivation, by Your Sanctified House, in order O our Lord, that they may establish regular prayer.
 So fill the heart of some among men with love towards them and feed them with fruits so they may give thanks.”
 (14:37)